Wolfgang Tillmans: Between Bridges

 Between Bridges is a non-profit exhibition space maintained by Tillmans in Berlin.

 Between April 2006 and late 2011, Tillmans maintained the exhibition space in the ground floor of his Bethnal Green studio, a former umbrella factory named Moarain House, at 223 Cambridge Heath Road, London.
 The project's name is taken from a 1999 photograph by the artist, and also refers to the studio's physical location between two rail bridges.
 The space opened with a show of works by the New York artist and activist David Wojnarowicz.
 In the small gallery Tillmans developed a program of exhibitions with political art from other artists who he believed had not been given the attention they deserved, specifically in London.
 Exhibitions were held of work by Jenny Holzer, Wolfgang Breuer, David Wojnarowicz, Corita Kent, Charlotte Posenenske, Isa Genzken, the films of Len Lye, and photographs from the Center for Land Use Interpretation.

-In January 2014, Between Bridges relocated to a former artist studio and gallery in Tiergarten, Berlin.
+From 2014 to 2019, Between Bridges was based at a former artist studio and gallery in Tiergarten, Berlin.
+In 2022, it relocated to a six-story corner building Tillmans designed and built in the Kreuzberg district.